-In the event of emergency hospitalisation, where you are unable to obtain pre-authorisation, your spouse or a family member must inform the Scheme on 0860 005 037 (option 2) within 48 hours (two days) of admission.
+In the event of emergency hospitalisation, where you are unable to obtain pre-authorisation, your next of kin member must inform the Scheme on 0860 005 037 (option 2) within 48 hours (two days) of admission.
 This will enable the Scheme to ensure you receive quality care and that the account is processed correctly.